http2/http2.github.io/faq/index.md

 ### Why the rules around Continuation on HEADERS frames?

-Continuation exists since a single value (e.g. SETCOOKIE) could exceed 16k, which means it couldn't fit into a single frame.
+Continuation exists since a single value (e.g. Set-Cookie) could exceed 16KiB - 1, which means it couldn't fit into a single frame.
 It was decided that the least error-prone way to deal with this was to require that all of the headers data come in back-to-back frames, which made decoding and buffer management easier.

 ### What is the minimum or maximum HPACK state size?

-The receiver always controls the amount of memory used in HPACK, and can set it to zero at a minimum, with a maximum related to the maximum representable integer in a SETTINGS frame, currently 2^32.
+The receiver always controls the amount of memory used in HPACK, and can set it to zero at a minimum, with a maximum related to the maximum representable integer in a SETTINGS frame, currently 2^32 - 1.

-### How can I avoid keeping state?
+### How can I avoid keeping HPACK state?

-Send a SETTINGS frame setting state size to zero, then RST all streams until a SETTINGS frame with the ACK bit set has been received.
+Send a SETTINGS frame setting state size (SETTINGS_HEADER_TABLE_SIZE) to zero, then RST all streams until a SETTINGS frame with the ACK bit set has been received.

 ### Why is there a single compression/flow-control context?